So Good they can't Ignore you

 The happiest, most passionate employees are those who have been around long enough to become good at what they do.

-Put aside the question of whether your job is your true passion, and instead turn your focus toward becoming so good they can’t ignore you.
+Put aside the question of whether your job is your true passion, and instead, turn your focus towards becoming so good they can’t ignore you.

 → Regardless of what you do for a living, approach your work like a true performer.